farmerismyname/HELLO-WORLD/README.md

-the right to bury your head under the ground to look through a peephole, but not open the door _vlad
+the right to bury your head under the ground to look through a peephole, but not open the door _vlad the meal is sweeter than the dessert, why?
+I looked outside my window at 12 pm and 12 am